DMKALALA/AI_image_detector/README.md

 # AI Image Detector

-A Django web application that uses artificial intelligence to detect whether images are AI-generated or real/human-created.
-Built with Django, PyTorch, and the BLIP (Bootstrapping Language-Image Pre-training) model from Hugging Face Transformers.
+A production-ready Django web application that uses an ensemble of 5 advanced AI detection methods to identify whether images are AI-generated or real/human-created.
+Built with Django, PyTorch, and multiple state-of-the-art models from Hugging Face Transformers.

+**Status**: ✅ Production-ready with comprehensive security hardening

 ## 🌐 Live Demo